estebanstifli/stifli-flex-mcp/readme.txt

 **Security Features:**

-* Optional token authentication
+* Required token authentication (auto-generated on activation)
 * User permission mapping
 * Tool-level capability checks
-* Public access mode for read-only operations
 * Profile-based tool restrictions

 == Installation ==

 1. Upload the `stifli-flex-mcp` folder to `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to StifLi Flex MCP → Settings to configure your endpoint
+3. Go to StifLi Flex MCP → Settings to view your security token (generated automatically)
-4. (Optional) Generate a token for authenticated access
-5. Use the provided endpoint URLs to connect your AI client
+4. Use the provided endpoint URLs to connect your AI client

 **Endpoints:**